 This is an attorney combining funds of their beneficiary, client, or boss with their own money.
 Commingling is considered a breach of their fiduciary relationship.

 A conflict of interest can form in many ways, but its definition is "a conflict between competing duties."

 Neglect is when your lawyer disregards their duties entirely, and this causes harm to you, your money, and your case.

-We understand the last people you want to see after a lawyer wronged you is more lawyers, but that's just what you need.
+We understand the last people you want to see after a lawyer wronged you are more lawyers, but that's what you need.
 Hiring an experienced team of legal malpractice lawyers will ensure you get the most compensation possible for your claim.
-Suing other lawyers is not something you should do on your own, which is why there are lawyers ready to help.
+Suing other lawyers is not something you should do on your own, which is why lawyers are ready to help.
 We understand you've been through a lot and are ready to listen, advise, and fight for you.
 And on behalf of all lawyers, we are sorry this happened to you.
 Here are a few things you can do to help your case: